Vargriym/vanilla-js-tip-caculator/README.md

-This simple Tip Calculator computes the appropriate tip amount for different percentages based on the number of people you need to split the bill with.
+This simple Tip Calculator computes the appropriate tip amount for different percentages, based on the number of people you need to split the bill with.

 Live demo: https://vargriym.github.io/vanilla-js-tip-caculator/